thedevtoolsmith/KMike/ransomware/basic_functionality/README.md

       |_  encrypt_files.py => Has functions which encrypt files and keys
       |_  symmetric_encryption.py => Contains defintions related to AES
       |_  utils.py => Helper functions needed to perform common tasks

+## **Points to note**
+* The details such as file_path and AES initialization vector are base64 encoded before being written to disk because I ran into some exceptions while trying to store them as they were.
+* The encrypted local private key is being sent as a base64 encoded string because bytes are not JSON serializable.
+* All the base64 encoded data will be bytes, so the conversion to ASCII needs to be done before getting them as strings.
+ASCII was chosen because the `b64decode()` functioncan handle ASCII strings by default.